 When compared to people who walk the same distance, it turns out that a runner will put the same amount of force on the knee for a given distance.
 That’s because walking involves more steps than running, and runners have a longer stride — so the two cancel each other out.

-Now, a runner might succumb to any number of other knee injuries that might sideline them, but at least for now, the science seems to suggest that running in and of itself will not cause arthritis of the knee.
+Now, a runner might succumb to any number of other knee injuries that might sideline them, but at least for now, the science seems to suggest that running in and of itself will not cause arthritis of the knee, nor result in worsening arthritis if the process has already started.

 Disclaimer: this information is for your education and should not be considered medical advice regarding diagnosis or treatment recommendations.
 Some links on this page may be affiliate links.
 Read the full disclaimer.